 After Ney finished reading Barker’s book, “Mister B. Gone”, Ney decided to write an e-mail to the webmasters of his website.
 His assistant wrote him back and was asked to send a résumé and set some days aside, for the interview for the internship.
-His friend, Travis Hickman, had given him an uncirculated Colorado quarter.
+His friend, Travis Hickman, gave him an uncirculated Colorado quarter.
 He placed it in his wallet and he headed out west, with his family.
 The time was 4:30 p.m. and the date was Friday, June 13, 2008.
 He was interviewed by Barker and after three questions, he was hired.
 His catch: to write back weekly.

 P.U.L.P., a publication in Pueblo, Colorado, had their first annual 24-hour film festival.
 Filmmakers had 24-hours to create a ten minute short-film.
 Ney got together with a few friends: Erica Espinoza, JohnMark Wiley, Felicia Tapia, and Goon Rat.
 They didn’t have time to edit their film and decided to record over scenes they didn’t need.
 The first time the audience watched it was the first time they viewed it.
 The budget for the film was $25 and $15 went to fuel.
 2% was scripted and 98% was improvised.
 They won the award for “Best Film to Watch While Stoned”.

-Currently—Ney’s parents are retired, he is one of Barker's artists, he is a concert journalist for examiner.com, and he is the founder and CEO of A Quarter and a Dream Pictures.
+Currently—Ney represents The Widowhood Effect, he is one of Barker's artists, he is a concert journalist for examiner.com, and he is the founder and CEO of A Quarter and a Dream Pictures.
 Slowly but surely, his dreams are coming true.